Orangevale, California: History

 Originally Orange Vale Colony, the community began as part of the 1844 Rancho San Juan Mexican land grant.
 The area was rural and home to numerous orange groves.
 Oak trees (remnants of which can be seen in the Orangevale Park) were common, as were trails made by Maidu Native Americans many years before.
 In addition to orange groves, several olive orchards were also once in the area, and some original trees can still be found along Chestnut, Orangevale, Main, and Walnut Avenues.

 Education

 Public schools in Orangevale are under the jurisdiction of the San Juan Unified School District.

 Elementary schools include Trajan Fundamental Elementary, Green Oaks Fundamental Elementary, Oakview Elementary, Pershing Elementary, Twin Lakes Elementary, and Ottomon Elementary.
 Orangevale is served by two junior highs; Louis Pasteur and Andrew Carnegie.
-Casa Roble Fundamental High School is the primary high school for the area, with some southern Orangevale residents attending Bella Vista in nearby Fair Oaks.
+Casa Roble Fundamental High School is the primary high school for the area, with some southern Orangevale residents attending Bella Vista nearby Fair Oaks.